Albany pharmacist, OSU grad, tops off 50-year career with major award

 Seid said the people he’s worked with and the people he has served are what he’s taking away from his career.
 The award is a wonderful way to cap off half a century's worth of work in the Albany and Corvallis communities.

 To win Pharmacist of the Year, you have to be nominated.
 Fortunately for Seid, Roberto Linares did just that.
-Linares is a senior instructor at the OSU College of Pharmacy.
-He has worked with Seid at OSU as well as at the Albany Bi-Mart.
+Linares, a senior instructor at the OSU College of Pharmacy, has worked with Seid at OSU as well as at the Albany Bi-Mart.
 He said his colleagues also felt that Seid deserved the nomination.

 “At the time, Gil was getting close to 50 years of work, and to me that was a big accomplishment,” Linares said.